matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 ### Invariants

 - Each room MAY have a state event `m.room.moderated_by`.
 If specified, this is the room ID towards which abuse reports MUST be sent.
 As rooms may be deleted `m.room.moderated_by` MAY be an invalid room ID.
 A room that has a state event `m.room.moderated_by` supports moderation.
+Users who wish to set this state event MUST be have a Power Level sufficient to kick and ban users.

 ```jsonc
 {